-Professional Impaired Driving Offence Lawyers in Lethbridge and Medicine Hat
+Impaired Driving Lawyers in Lethbridge and Medicine Hat, Alberta

-Driving with more than 80 milligrams of alcohol in 100 millilitres of blood and refusing to provide a breath sample is categorized as an impaired driving offence in Canada.
+Driving with more than 80 milligrams of alcohol in 100 millilitres of blood OR refusing to provide a breath sample when requested are both categorized as impaired driving offences in Canada.
 The Criminal Code provides a fine of $1000 for a first offence, and a criminal conviction will also be registered on your permanent record.
-Subsequent drunk driving convictions may lead to 30 days in jail and penalties.
+Subsequent drunk driving convictions may lead to a 30 day jail sentence, as well as other penalties.
 A third strike will lead to a minimum punishment of 120 days in jail.
-If the police suspect you're impaired by alcohol or drugs, your driver's license could be immediately suspended under the Immediate Roadside Sanctions (IRS) program.
+If the police suspect you're driving while impaired by alcohol or drugs, your driver's license could be immediately suspended under the Immediate Roadside Sanctions (IRS) program.

-Our team understands the consequences of impaired driving convictions and their impact on one's ability to work.
+Our team understands the consequences of impaired driving convictions and their potential impact on your ability to work, travel, and live your life.

 Understanding Impaired Driving Charges in Alberta